saucelabs/sauce-docs/docs/api-testing/mocking.md

 `quay.io/saucelabs/piestry` is our Docker image and `/specs/myspec.yaml` needs to be the URI to your YAML spec file (can be local or remote).

 :::note
-By default, on MacOS Monterey the Airplay Receiver service uses the port 5000, therefore the above command will not work.
-When you write ```bash -p 5000:5000``` you are mapping the port on your machine and the port for Piestry so if you are using MacOS Monterey you have to remap the port for your local machine.
-To do so, you have to enter a different port in the left part of the command, like ```bash -p 8000:5000``` (the port 8000 can be replaced with any other port).
+In the above command, ```bash -p 5000:5000``` is used to map the port on your machine and the port for Piestry.
+If you are using macOS Monterey, the command will not work because port 5000 is already used by the Airplay Receiver service by default.
+In this case, you have to remap the port for your local machine.
+To do so, enter a different port in the left part of the command.
+For example: ```bash -p 8000:5000```, where port 8000 can be replaced with any other port.
 This scenario is valid every time your port is already used by any other service.
 :::

 ### OpenAPI Spec Files